Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Problem Description and Generalized Sylvester Equation

 \section{Problem Description and Generalized Sylvester Equation}

-In what follows, we refer to equations in the form of Equation \eqref{eq: Se} as the Sylvester equation, where the unknown solution matrices are operated on one dimension at a time.
-Additionally, we use the term \emph{generalized} Sylvester equation to describe equations in the form of Equation \eqref{generalized_eq}, where each unknown solution matrix is simultaneously operated on across both dimensions.

-We establish the following notation conventions based on the nature of the symbols.
+{For simplicity, we focus the discussion in this section on 2D, with the extension to 3D elaborated in Appendix~\ref{Appendix_3D}.} We establish the following notation conventions.
 Lowercase Greek letters, such as \(\phi(x, y)\) or \(\sigma(x, y)\), denote continuous scalar fields.
-Uppercase bold italic Greek letters, such as \(\mathbfit{\Phi}(x, y)\) or \(\mathbfit{\Sigma}(x, y)\), are used for vector-valued and tensor-valued functions.
+Uppercase bold italic Greek letters, such as \(\mathbfit{\Sigma}(x, y)\) or \(\mathbfit{\Phi}(x, y)\), are used for vector-valued and tensor-valued functions.
 Uppercase Greek letters, like \(\Phi\) or \(\Sigma\), represent discrete matrices arising from the discretization of continuous scalar functions or differential operators on a grid.
 Boldface uppercase letters, such as \(\mathbf{F}\) or \(\mathbf{S}\), represent unknown matrix solutions or matrix right-hand sides in matrix equations.
 The identity matrix of size \( n \) is denoted by \( {I}_{n} \).